 Belts had largely replaced suspenders as pants became more fitted at the waist.
 They were about an inch or so wide with small metal buckles that were often covered in matching leather.
 The leather was tan, brown or black and could be plain or pebbled, braided or stamped with a Western motif.

-The collared dress shirt was worn with suits or by itself with a pair of slacks.
+The 1940s button down dress shirt was worn with suits or by itself with a pair of slacks.
 Dress shirts were usually made from cotton with an attached, large pointed collar called a spearpoint collar in the early 1940s and a shorter, classic collar in the late 1940s.
 Shirts were very colorful.
 White was an option but men choose blue, tan, yellow, green, or grey shirts in solid, thin stripes, or pin dot patterns.
-Shirt lengths were short by today’s standards and worn tucked in, with an optional single pocket on the chest.
-Buy 1940s style dress shirts.
+Shirt were worn tucked in, with an optional single pocket on the chest.

 No suit would be complete without the perfect tie!
 Neckties were made exclusively from silk, rayon and wool.
 They were panel ties (made from one piece of fabric) and fairly wide.
 They were also worn short to two inches above the pants’ waist.
 Geometrics, curly lines, monograms, and Art Deco style were done in bright colors.
 Animals, plants, flowers, birds, Western, and tropical themes were everywhere.

 No 1940s suit would be complete without a pocket square, also called a handkerchief.
 These were made from rayon or silk after the war and were often brightly colored, or they had paisley or other classic patterns.
 They were folded into a triangle and placed open side up, exposing two or three tips.
 Don’t use these for practical purposes – keep that one in your pocket!

 1940s Men’s Zoot Suits